GluuFederation/gluu-gateway/kongAPIGateway/README.md

 };
 ```

-For LDAPS you need to configured the tlsOptions in /ldap/client.js file
+For LDAPS you need to configure the tlsOptions in /ldap/client.js file
 ```
 var tlsOptions = {
     key: fs.readFileSync('key.pem'),